-Appointed to MAIC in 2018, Youyou leads the Insurance Commission’s data analytics, premiums and levies advice, business intelligence and scheme reporting functions.
-Youyou has a research background and over 10 years of public sector experience in data analytics and business intelligence across several government organisations.
+Youyou leads the MAIC and NIISQ Agency’s data analytics, levies advice, business intelligence and scheme reporting functions.
+She has a research background and has worked in data analytics roles across government organisations including transport, education and human services.

 - we meet our statutory responsibilities under the MAI Act, the NIISQ Act and other legislation